 - Shall establish N MPQUIC connections to UPF via each access, based on the received "MPQUIC Connection Setup Information".

-- Shall apply the ATSSS rules to select a MPQUIC connection and an access type (uniflow) on this connection, for each UL PDU.
-Each ATSSS rule using the MPQUIC-LL steering functionality shall identify a MPQUIC Connection.
+- Shall apply the ATSSS rules to select a steering mode for each UL PDU.

+- Shall select a MPQUIC connection for an UL PDU based on the steering mode and QoS flow selected with this PDU.

+- Shall be able to support the QUIC protocol with multipath extensions.

-- Shall apply the QoS rules to map the traffic of each MPQUIC connection to a QoS flow.
+- Shall apply the QoS rules to map the traffic of a SDF to a QoS flow.

 6.7 Solution #7: Proposed solution based on MP-QUIC